 Additionally, because communication technologies have a bright future and must advance, we will see a variety of VCSEL applications in this area, such as high-bandwidth Vertical Cavity Surface Emitting Lasers sources for future optical communication systems based on intensity modulation and/or sophisticated modulation formats.

-In recent years, VCSEL has emerged as a key technology for DMS (Driver Monitoring Systems) and OMS (Occupant Monitoring Systems).
+In recent years, high-power VCSEL has emerged as a key technology for DMS (Driver Monitoring Systems) and OMS (Occupant Monitoring Systems).
 In addition, the technology is used for facial recognition, LiDAR, and gesture control, among other things.

 The Near-Infrared (NIR) camera records the returning signals and calculates the total time it takes for the signals to reach the receiver from the emitter.
 This depth measurement enables 3D measurement of objects such as roads, cities, and gardens, as well as face measurement for facial recognition.